AngelynDisguise/github-pages-demo/_posts/2024-09-28-harry-potter-typos.md.md

 ---
-title: "dumbeldoor aksed calmy"
+title: "Dumbledore aksed calmy"
 date: 2024-09-28
 ---

-"Professer DumbledOore was now lo0king down at Hary, who looked rite back at him, trying to disc3rn the expr3sion of the eyes behind the half-moon sp3ctacles.
+"Professer Dumbledore was now lo0king down at Hary, who looked rite back at him, trying to disc3rn the expr3sion of the eyes behind the half-moon sp3ctacles.
 <br><br>